 What it was like to try magnesium+ for the first time.

 I had never taken a magnesium supplement before and found it much gentler than sleep aids I had tried in the past.
 I took it about 30 minutes before bed, and instead of a quick head rush, it led to a more mellow lull of relaxation.
 Once I found that it was getting hard to keep my eyes open to read my book, it was lights-out and the next thing I knew, my alarm clock was going off.
 No getting up in the middle of the night to go to the bathroom.
 No tossing and turning at the lights of New York City as they flashed outside my window.

 Fall asleep faster, stay asleep longer, and wake up feeling rejuvenated.*

-I've been taking magnesium+ regularly ever since.
 That clarity and energy I feel in the morning are really what keeps me coming back to it.
-Anyone who knows me can attest that I'm basically the opposite of a morning person (the snooze button is both my best friend and worst enemy), but it's helped me feel much more coherent when my alarm goes off.
-Since I have the insider's scoop on how this supplement was formulated, I know that this probably has something to do with the fact that it contains jujube—a fruit used in traditional Chinese medicine that helps support healthy cortisol levels, keeping our circadian rhythm in check.* The pharmaGABA, a neurotransmitter that promotes quality sleep, in it probably doesn't hurt either.* Whatever the mechanism, I'm grateful to have found a tool that reminds me that restful nights and refreshing mornings are never impossible, no matter how far away they may seem.
+Anyone who knows me can attest that I'm basically the opposite of a morning person (the snooze button is both my best friend and worst enemy), but it's helped me feel so much more coherent in the morning and avoid any brushes with insomnia.